aarondfrancis/sidecar/docs/overview.md

 Every Sidecar Function requires two things:

 - A PHP class
-- Files that you want deployed to Lambda
+- Files that you want deployed to Lambda (called a "package")

 For example, if you want to use Node on Lambda to generate an og:image for all of your blog posts, you would first set up a simple class in PHP called e.g. `OgImage`.